meggie-d/UofT-Hacks-2017/README.md

 # UofT-Hacks-2017
 Objective:

-•To give online users a primary point of conduct to discuss their feelings and receive advice •Let users express themselves to an anonymous source •Provides helpful steps and tries to put a smile on their faces
+A.I.
+Ally is a chat bot which aims to give online users a primary point of contact to discuss their thoughts and experiences, and receive advice, support, and feedback.
+It lets users express themselves anonymously, and provides helpful steps and tries to put a smile on the user's face.